zachlatta/meta/applications/google_rise_2016.md

 Zach started Hack Club after he started a coding club at his high school and wanted to be part of something larger than his school.
-Before working on Hack Club full-time, Zach built the backend architecture for Yo -- an app with more than 3 million users.
-Prior to that, he was a programmer of Football Heroes, a game with over a million users.
+Before working on Hack Club full-time, Zach led the development of the backend for Yo -- an app with more than 3 million users.
+Prior to that, he was a programmer of Football Heroes and helped bring it from a prototype to launching on the App Store, getting #1 in the games category and over a million users.

 Zach is a Thiel Fellow, part of the 2016 Forbes 30 Under 30, and part of Daily Dot's 20 Under 20.